YuCao16/starter-hugo-academic/content/project/example/index.md

 slides:
 ---
 In this project, my task was to identify the type of pneumonia based on x-ray photographs, where the labels included normal, common pneumonia and Covid-19.

+**If interested in the details of the report, please click on the Code block at the top of the page.**